dukeofharen/httplaceholder/docs/INSTALL.md

 ### Hosting under IIS

 - It is also possible to host HttPlaceholder under IIS.
 You can just install HttPlaceholder using the installer mentioned above.
 - You need to install the .NET Core Hosting Bundle in order for you to host .NET Core applications under IIS.
-You can find the installer at <https://www.microsoft.com/net/download/dotnet-core/2.1>, under *Runtime & Hosting Bundle*.
+You can find the installer at <https://dotnet.microsoft.com/download/dotnet-core/current/runtime>, and download the Hosting Bundle.
 - Additionally, two additional files are also installed on the machine: `_config.json` and `_web.config`.
 If you want to host the application in IIS, you have to remove the `_` from the filename.
 The `_` is added to the files so the actual configuration files won't be overwritten if a new version of HttPlaceholder is installed.
 - The `web.config` is needed to instruct IIS how to host the application.
 The `config.json` file contains all possible configuration values that are also available through the command line.
+This file needs to be moved to a location outside of the installation directory.
 For more information on the `config.json` file, read more [here](CONFIG.md).
 Besides this, you might want the application logging to be written to a file.
 You can set the `stdoutLogFile` variable in the `web.config` file to a path on your disk and set `stdoutLogEnabled` to `true`.

 ### Hosting as a Windows Service